 Many Americans fear rising diversity.
 Over half worry that more minorities means fewer jobs, nearly half think that it means more crime, and almost two-thirds think these groups strain social services.
 If people think that minorities are bad for America and overestimate their prevalence, they may be more likely to support draconian and punishing policy designed to minimize their numbers or mitigate the consequences they are believed to bring.

 Not all Americans, of course, fear diversity equally.
 Below are the scores of various groups on an “openness to diversity” measure with a range of 0-160.

-For the future, Americans are still strongly divided as to what to do about diversity and the racialized inequality we currently see.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+For the future, Americans are still strongly divided as to what to do about diversity and the racialized inequality we currently see.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.